Gratiot Integrated Health Network

 Program Goals: The goal of the Drop-In Center is to provide peer-delivered or peer-operated support services that give individuals opportunities to learn and share coping skills and strategies, move into assistance that is more active and away from passive roles, and to build and/or enhance self-esteem and self-confidence.
 Consumer-operated services assist consumers to become self-reliant and improve the quality of their lives through the meaningful participation in self-governed activities in the community.
 The Drop-In Center is a mental-health, stigma-free environment that promotes mental health recovery.

-Services/Scope of Services: The Pine Avenue Drop-In Center contracts with GIHN to provide Psycho-Social Rehabilitation services.
+Services/Scope of Services: The Pine Avenue Drop-In Center contracts with Gratiot Integrated Health Network to provide peer driven services.
 Peer-Run Drop-In Centers provide an informal, supportive environment to assist people with mental illness in the recovery process.
 If an individual chooses to participate in Peer-Run Drop-In Center services, such services may be included in a Person-Centered Plan if medically necessary.

 The Pine Avenue Drop-In Center is required, per Medicaid regulations, to be located at a non-Community Mental Health location.
 The address of the Center is 340 Pine Avenue, adjacent to downtown Alma, Michigan.
 The Pine Avenue Drop-In Center is generally open Monday through Friday with the daily hours of operation specified according to the Board of Directors and at the request of its membership.
 The Pine Avenue Drop-In Center is accessible for all persons with physical disabilities.